-Kermack and McKendrick pioneered the introduction of PDE models to describe infection age dependent infectivity and recovery age dependent susceptibility in their 1932 paper \cite{KMK32}.
-Here we shall describe the PDE model for an infection age dependent infectivity, in the framework of a $\bS\bI\bR$/$\bS\bE\bI\bR$, \textit{i.e.,} where the recovered individuals do not loose their immunity.
-As in the rest of this paper, we shall obtain the deterministic (here PDE/integral equation) model as a LLN limit of individual based stochastic models.
-The underlying assumptions are the same as in the previous section, except for a slight modification concerning the initially infected individuals.
+Kermack and McKendrick pioneered the introduction of PDE models to describe infection-age dependent infectivity and recovery-age dependent susceptibility in their 1932 paper \cite{KMK32}.
+Here we shall describe the PDE model for an infection-age dependent infectivity, in the framework of a $\bS\bI\bR$/$\bS\bE\bI\bR$, \textit{i.e.,} where the recovered individuals do not lose their immunity.
+We shall obtain the deterministic (here PDE/integral equation) model as a LLN limit of individual based stochastic models.
+The underlying assumptions are the same as in the previous section, except for the initially infected individuals for whom the age of infection is given at time zero.
 But we shall give a different description of the model, as we shall see now.